CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

 ## Crafting an AI Prompt App with Scrum: A 6-Week Coding Adventure

 ### Introduction
-[Chingu](https://chingu.io) is an online platform that brings together Scrum Masters and developers from around the world to participate in a collaborative six-week voyage.
+[Chingu](https://chingu.io) is an online platform that brings together Scrum Masters and developers from around the world to participate in a collaborative six-week voyage (project).
 During this time, teams work together to deliver an app, all while adhering to Scrum principles.
-Our recent project was the creation of an AI prompt app, which we built using agile methodology and teamwork.
+Our recent project was the creation of an AI prompt app, from the initial concept to a deployed app at the end.

 ### Starting the Voyage
 We were a team of seven, consisting of five developers, a Scrum Master, and a Shadow Scrum Master.
 To kick off our voyage, we began brainstorming ideas for a project we could complete within six weeks.
 After discussing various options, we decided to create an AI Prompt App that integrates with the Google Gemini API.